msihly/OneMark-Original-Public/README.md

 ---
 # Changelog
 *The version histories below do not account for all changes made as documentation is written from the To-Do-List in the following major section and from memory prior to each commit.
 Additionally, minor changes are typically not recorded in the changelog or in the To-Do-List.
 Analysis of the differences on GitHub can be used to identify undocumented changes when necessary.*
+## Version 0.68 &nbsp;-&nbsp; (2020-01-29)
+* Merged upload- and edit-bookmark modals into one dynamic modal
+    * Removed several extraneous element attributes related to differentiating between elements on edit and upload modals
+    * Modified functions, event listeners, and global variables associated with previous configuration to now directly reference the unique elements on the bookmark-modal instead of dynamically creating IDs
+* Fixed `IntersectionObserver` implementation, which only observed images created at window load and not newly created bookmarks
+    * Observer is now created as a global variable and bookmark images are observed upon creation in `createBookmark()` instead of all at once on window load
+* Consolidated global variables (excluding `lazyObserver`) into single global object `Globals`
+* Rewrote `addListeners()` function in `Common.js` to simplify structure, consolidate repeated code, and add support for classes as identifiers
+* Updated `Common.js` to use string literals
+* Added bookmark sorting functionality
+    * Sort options include Title, Views, Date Created, and Date Modified with an ascending and descending option for each
+    * Added `Views` column (default = 0) to `Bookmarks` db-table to support new sort type
+    * Added `add-view.php` file for asynchronus incrementation of bookmark view count
+    * Updated navbar HTML structure and CSS styling to support new 'Sort' menu
+* Moved `db-functions.php` and `logging.php` to restricted folders as they should not be directly accessible by users

+## Version 0.67 &nbsp;-&nbsp; (2020-01-24)
+* Added *'Remove Image'* button to edit- and upload-bookmark modals
+* Added lazy-loading of bookmark images using the `IntersectionObserver` API
+* Revised ID and class naming schemes in HTML and CSS to shorten repetitive lengthy names
+* Revised image folder structure on account of previous changes to separation of static and dynamic images
+* Updated favicon to new custom OneMark logo
+* Updated `insertInlineMessage()` to fade-in over 1 second
+* Fixed portions of mobile-responsive CSS (requires further testing)
+* Relegated unused images and design files to subfolders ignored in `.gitignore`

+## Version 0.66 &nbsp;-&nbsp; (2020-01-18)
+* Replaced `page-load.js` module and `page-load.php` with in-line PHP to remove noticeable delay
+    * Changed `index.html` and `main.html` all references in JS and PHP files to use `.php` extensions
+    * Use PHP `header()` instead of JS `window.location.href` to redirect immediately without executing following code
+* Modified `get-bookmarks.php` to reduce page loading lag
+    * Moved assignment of bookmark-tags to `getAllBookmarks()` function
+    * Replaced foreach loop calling `getBookmarkTag()` on each bookmark in `getAllBookmarks()` to get all bookmark-tags for selected user at once
+        * Looped through all tags retrieved to check if `BookmarkID` matches and add tags to `Tags` field of returned bookmarks array
+        * Script execution reduced from average of ~~`~160ms` to `~90ms`~~ *(measured on local environment; production enviroment down from `~90ms` to `~40ms`)*
+* Replaced `window.onload` with `DOMContentLoaded` event listener in `index.php` and `main.php`

+## Version 0.65 &nbsp;-&nbsp; (2020-01-14)
+* Added monitoring plug-in to Heroku to keep dyno active 24/7
+    * Achieved with NewRelic Synthetics ping option at an interval of 15 minutes

 ## Version 0.64 &nbsp;-&nbsp; (2020-01-12)
 * Fixed critical error in `createTag()` caused by `querySelector` processing speed